geunhuishin/ambl/setup-biobakery.md

-BioBakery Setup Guide using Conda
+BioBakery Setup Guide using Conda (아직 작성 중)
 ===================

 > This document is for the setup of the bioBakery Workflows.
 I've encountered some errors during the installation process and added the solutions to them.